 The Neuro-SysMed Research School in Translational Neuroscience (RSTN) is established in March 2021, and will be official launched during spring, and is part of the neuro-scientific research environment at Neuro-SysMed.
 The research School offers education for ph.d- students, and the aim is to provide students with insights into groundbreaking translational neuro-science, and being an important supplement to the established educational program in research at K1, University of Bergen.
 Our main vision is to provide sustainable networks of researchers and support in order to encourage young researchers to expand their promising career beyond accomplished doctoral thesis.
 The RSTN is directed by Associate Professor Nina Grytten Torkildsen in collaboration with Professor Kjell-Morten Myhr, director, and Professor Charalompos Tzoulis, co-director at Neuro-Sysmed.

 An interdisciplinary collaboration with cancer researchers at Centre for Cancer Biomarkers – CCBIO, has made opportunities for the establishment of our first three common ph.d- courses, which will be available for participation during autumn 2021.
-This collaboration will proceed and additional courses will be launched during 2022.
+This collaboration will proceed with relevant courses.

 The RSTN will also plan for future establishment of courses and seminars at the scientific environment at Neuro-SysMed, involving junior scientist symposia and seminars related to the disciplines represented at Neuro-SysMed: Multiple Sclerosis (MS), Amyotrofic Lateral Sclerosis (ALS), Parkinson`s disease, dementia, cell models, metabolomics, biomarkers, informatics, drug screening, registry and epidemiology, care, scientific theory, suffering.